opencv/opencv/modules/core/doc/operations_on_arrays.rst

 min
 ---
-Calculates per-element minimum of two arrays or array and a scalar.
+Calculates per-element minimum of two arrays or an array and a scalar.

 .. ocv:function:: MatExpr min( const Mat& a, const Mat& b )